corpus-io/tokenize.it-smart-contracts/docs/using_the_contracts.md

    constructor(address _admin, AllowList _allowList, uint256 _requirements, string memory*name, string memory symbol)
    ```

-   - `admin` : address of the adminstrator.
+   - `admin` : address of the administrator.
 Be careful, he has all the power.
-He can do everything, and he can give permissions (aka roles as defined in the OpenZeppelin AccessControl modul).
+He can do everything, and he can give permissions (aka roles as defined in the OpenZeppelin AccessControl module).
 In the beginning, it is the ethereum address of the account connected through MetaMask\*
    - `_allowList` : Allow list from tokenize.it.
 Not deployed yet.
    - `_requirements`: requirements addresses need to fulfill in order to send and receive tokens
    - `_name` : Name of the Token (e.g. PiedPiperToken)